Skip to main content

 Bidirectional Communication

 The Stepflow Protocol supports bidirectional communication, enabling component servers to make requests back to the runtime during component execution.
-This capability enables powerful patterns like blob storage, flow evaluation, and runtime introspection while maintaining the JSON-RPC request-response model.
+This capability enables powerful patterns like blob storage, run submission, and runtime introspection while maintaining the JSON-RPC request-response model.

 Overview